Tickets? Passport? Barclaycard? You’re all set.

-If you buy something or withdraw cash abroad using the local currency, the transaction and the non-sterling transaction fee are converted into sterling using the payment scheme exchange rate from the day your transaction’s processed.
-For American Express, this is converted into US dollars first and then sterling.
+If you buy something or withdraw cash abroad using the local currency, the transaction and the non-sterling transaction fee are converted into sterling using the payment scheme’s exchange rate on that day.

 The two sterling amounts are then added together and divided by the original currency payment amount to work out the new exchange rate.
 You’ll see this rate – which includes the fee – on your statement.